Fastio API Integration Tutorial for Java Spring Boot

 }

 This simple, expressive syntax is the primary benefit of using the modern RestClient.
 It abstracts away the low-level connection management while providing a clear, declarative approach to defining the HTTP call.
-You can further expand this service to handle workspace listing, updates, and deletion operations, providing a complete management interface for your application.
+Expand the same service with GET /current/workspaces/all/, GET /current/workspace/{workspace_id}/details/, and POST /current/workspace/{workspace_id}/update/.

 Implementing the Spring Boot File Upload API

 Uploading files securely and efficiently is often the most complex part of any API integration.
-Your spring boot file upload api should process the incoming MultipartFile, convert it to a resource that RestClient can consume, and execute the POST request to the Fastio storage endpoint.
-Fastio's infrastructure automatically indexes uploaded files, making them immediately available for the multiple MCP tools or OpenClaw agents.
+Your spring boot file upload api should process the incoming MultipartFile, convert it to a resource that RestClient can consume, and POST multipart/form-data to /current/upload/.
+Send name, size, chunk (the bytes), action=create, instance_id (the workspace ID), and folder_id (use root for the workspace root).
+A successful small upload returns HTTP 201 with result, id, and new_file_id.
+Fastio indexes the file so Ripley and the MCP tools can use it right away.

 When implementing the upload method, always stream the data rather than loading the entire file into memory.
 This prevents OutOfMemoryError exceptions when handling large media files or datasets.
-Use Spring's Resource abstraction to stream the file contents directly over the HTTP connection to Fastio.
-By combining this with chunked transfer encoding, your application can maintain a very low memory footprint even under heavy load.
+Use Spring's Resource abstraction to stream the file contents as the chunk part.
+For bigger files, start a chunked session (same route, omit chunk), then POST /current/upload/{id}/chunk/?order=N&size=N, POST /current/upload/{id}/complete/, and GET /current/upload/{id}/details/?wait=60.

 public FileResponse uploadFile(String workspaceId, MultipartFile file) throws IOException {